AntonGrn/hybrid-encryption/README.md

 # Hybrid Encryption
 Distribute symmetric AES keys using asymmetric encryption (PKI)

+Symmetric encrypition (AES with CBC) and message authentication (MAC).
+Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session

 **GOAL:**    Use symmetric cryptography (AES) for the client-server communication.</br>
 **PROBLEM:**  Distribute symmetric key (AES) in secure way.</br>
 **SOLUTION:** Distribute symmetric keys (AES) using asymmetric cryptography (RSA).</br>